Seamless, Correct, and Generic Programming over Serialised Data: Our Universe of Descriptions

 \ExecuteMetaData[Serialised/Desc.idr.tex]{desctype}

+\begin{remark}[Separate Declaration and Definition] \idris{} lets us declare a datatype or function first and only define it later.
+This is convenient for blocks of mutually-defined types and functions but can also be used, like here, to focus on the type signature first. \end{remark}

 This family has three indices corresponding to three crucial invariants being tracked.
 First, an index telling us whether the current description is being used in the \IdrisBound{rightmost} branch of the overall constructor description.
 Second, the \IdrisBound{static}ally known size of the described data in the number of bytes it occupies.
 Third, the number of \IdrisBound{offsets} that need to be stored to compensate for subterms not having a statically known size.
-The reader should think of \IdrisBound{rightmost} as an `input' index whereas \IdrisBound{static} and \IdrisBound{offsets} are `output' indices.
+The reader should think of \IdrisBound{rightmost} as an `input' index (the context in which the family is used tells it whether it is in a rightmost branch) whereas \IdrisBound{static} and \IdrisBound{offsets} are `output' indices (the family's own constructors each determine their respective sizes).

 Next we define the family proper by giving its four constructors.

 \ExecuteMetaData[Serialised/Desc.idr.tex]{desc}